TabelO-1/DND/Tell the group.md

 The Ship team will find Marrel in her office.
 When asked about helping with she will tell you about some research she did.

 Their ship is being held on the upper impound dock.
 Which will require getting past the both the Lower Checkpoint, which is realtively easy, however the Upper Checkpoint will be much harder to get past.

+Lower Checkpoint:
+Could find someone to make a fake id, steal someones, or if you have any friends, use theirs or get them to make you one.

+Upper checkpoint: Requires the VC to issue an upper checkpoint pass for a valid, verifiable reason.
+Or someone from the the Upper checkpoint giving you a temporary pass.